Classicler/GodotAlgoExperiments/SECURITY.md

 ## Supported Versions

-Currently, version 1.0.0 of this repository is being supported by our security policy.
+The table below shows all of the versions of our project in existence and whether our security policy supports them.

 | Version | Supported          |
 | ------- | ------------------ |